djipco/djipevents/README.md

 There are no `on()` and `off()` methods either.
 You might be wondering why.
 To me, `on()`, `off()` and `once()` only look good for a brief moment.
-Once you start extending or mixing in this library, you realize that identifiers such as `on` and `off` are collide-prone and do not really describe what the library is doing.
+Once you start extending or mixing in this library, you realize that identifiers such as `on` and `off` are collision-prone and do not really describe what the library is actually doing.

 ## API Reference